THREAD-3-2/elec_mech_beam/docs/example.rst

 Parameter setting
 --------------------

-The types of boundary conditions are set in the code file a.ini as:
+The types of boundary conditions are set in src/a.ini as:

 .. code-block:: bash

     # boundary conditions:  'end' (contraction) / 'torsion' / 'shear' / 'bending'
     param.eboun = 'end';

+The value of electric potential in the boundary condition is set in src/integrator/update.m.

 The time step size, beam size, mesh size are set as:

 .. code-block:: bash